 - Consultations to address your questions and concerns, and to help you make informed decisions about this challenging time in life

-Our coordinated team of professionals and volunteers combines care managers, caregivers, a rabbi and interfaith chaplain, and a consulting physician.
+Our coordinated group of professionals and volunteers combines care managers, caregivers, a rabbi and interfaith chaplain, and a consulting physician.
 We work closely with your physician and other healthcare providers and can coordinate hospice services if and when chosen by you.